 A lot of our readers may not realize what a big deal it is for Judge Nelson Wolff to be criticizing Sheriff Javier Salazar.
 It is.
 They are both elected officials which means neither one is over the other.
 No elected officials want to be seen acting outside of their authority, especially when the two people are from the same political party.
 The political ads against them in their next election would be brutal.

 But Judge Wolff is in a difficult position.
-He is being forced to have to cover for Sheriff Salazar’s incompetence by approving additional funds which makes him look bad.
+He is being forced to have to cover for Sheriff Salazar’s incompetence by approving additional funds which puts him in a negative light.
 If he doesn’t approve the funds then he is placing the public at risk.
 That’s one hell of a rock and a hard place to be in and we believe it is exactly this position that led Judge Wolff into making this statement, “If he was a hired employee he would not be running the jail.”
 Wow!
 Judge Nelson Wolff is all but saying that Sheriff Salazar is so incompetent that he would be fired were he not protected by his elected status.
 And we agree 100%.

 Sheriff Salazar and Chief Serrato have repeatedly shown their desperate need to compete with SAPD.
 They have some kind of love/hate relationship with their former agency.
 Salazar made a comment, I believe it was in a Commissioners Court meeting, that the BCSO shouldn’t be patrolling just the “donut” around San Antonio.